 Police: Kidnap suspected in custody after boy found safe

 Police released video of Marcus taken by a neighbor's home security system.
-Detroit Police Department
+The Detroit News

 Detroit — A suspect wanted in connection with the disappearance of a 5-year-old boy found Friday has been taken into police custody, Detroit police said.

 Marcus' mother discovered he was missing about 10:30 p.m.
 Thursday when she went to check on him in their home.